Relevant industry experience and an accredited degree can significantly increase your chances of getting a job as an electrical engineer

-Electrical engineers design, develop and maintain electrical control systems and components to required specifications.
-Their work focuses on:
+As an electrical engineer, you'll design, develop and maintain electrical control systems and components to required specifications.
+Your work will focus on:

-The electrical equipment that they design and manufacture is used across many sectors, including:
+The electrical equipment that you'll design and manufacture is used across many sectors, including:

 - production and distribution of power.

 Electrical engineers are involved in projects from the concept and detail of the design, through to implementation, testing and handover.
 You may also be involved in maintenance programmes.

 Most electrical engineers work in multidisciplinary project teams, which are likely to include engineers from other specialist areas as well as architects, marketing and sales staff, manufacturers, technicians and customer service personnel.

 Depending on your employer, you may be involved in all parts of the design and development process or just one particular stage.
 While the work can vary according to the industry, you'll typically need to:

 - research suitable solutions and estimate costs and timescales

 - make models and prototypes of products using three-dimensional design software

 - work to British (BS), European (EN) and other standards